Skip to content

 list_of_cases.append(pyramses.cfg('cmd' + str(i) + '.txt'))

 Save the current configuration to a command file.
 Useful for reproducing a run later.
+When called without an argument, it returns the command-file content as a string instead of writing a file.

 case.writeCmdFile('cmd.txt')